HELPING TEENS STAY BALANCED

 She emphasizes that to help teens recognize their own worth, we must first look at ourselves as adults.
 Do we use appropriate language when talking about ourselves in front of them?
 We can’t ask teens to accept their weaknesses and flaws if we can’t accept our own.
 It’s something that we should work on first, in order to better teach it to our teenagers.

-The sooner we react to signs of low self-esteem, the better the chances of our teens having positive things to say about themselves, thereby reinforcing their self-esteem and self-confidence.
+The sooner you react to signs of low self-esteem, the better the chances of your teen having positive things to say about themself, which will bolster their self-esteem and self-confidence.

 Cynthia Graton